thombles/dw2019rust/modules/06 - Strings and heap memory.md

 use std::ffi::{CStr, CString};
 ```

-Now add new function later in the file:
+Now add a new function later in the file:

 ```rust
 #[no_mangle]